Implementing Abandonment recovery emails

 This is for:

-This article describes the implementation procedure and how to set up new campaigns.
-It is possible that not all steps here will be fully self-service for Qubit clients or partners.
+This article outlines the implementation procedure and the steps to set up new campaigns.
+You may find that not all steps here are fully self-service.

-The following diagram shows the high-level technical stack for abandonment recovery:
+The diagram below presents the high-level technical stack for abandonment recovery:

 This system is a real-time data pipeline for qualifying segments of visitors and passing their information to an ESP, which then triggers personalized emails off this data.